wanderleyteixeira/secondcrack/README.markdown

 I have containerized this blog using my other project named [Second Crack Docker](https://github.com/wbtf/secondcrack-docker)

 ## Robots.txt
 I added a `robots.txt.template` template from Jonas Jacek's [robots](https://github.com/jonasjacek/robots.txt) project.
+To use it, rename the file to `robots.txt` and place it under `www/` folder.

 Second Crack is a basic static-file blog engine using Markdown-formatted text files as input.